About PARS

 PARS practice empowers adults to let children be children and empowers children to enjoy their childhoods.

 Our mission is to create a worldwide community of PARS practitioners, so that childhood is celebrated and protected on a global scale.
-We are achieving this by teaching adults around the world how to use the PARS model in their everyday and professional interactions with children.
+We are achieving this by teaching adults around the world how to use the PARS model in their parental and professional roles with children.

 PARS Principles